 Once you’ve set up your workspace and created some ground rules for how LiquidPlanner will be used (documented in your LP Playbook), you’ll be ready to spread the word.

-Download the sample presentation (on the right) to get ideas for your kickoff meeting!
+Download the sample presentation (above) to get ideas for your kickoff meeting!

 A simple presentation that addresses the why, what, and how is the best way to go.
 Here is an agenda we recommend for the kickoff meeting:

 - Why LiquidPlanner